 Consultation with representatives of those from whom information is to be obtained or those who must compile records should occur at least once every 3 years – even if the collection of information activity is the same as in prior periods.
 There may be circumstances that may preclude consultation in a specific situation.
 These circumstances should be explained.

-The Department publishes both 60 and 30-day Federal Register notices inviting public comment.
-We receive comments from individuals or organizations and address their comments in a separate document entitled FSA Application Comments Tracking Summary.
+The Department published the 60-day Federal Register notice inviting public comment on May 6, 2013, (78 FR 26334, 26334 -26336).
+During the 60 days, we received 93 comments from individuals or organizations and addressed their comments in a separate document entitled FSA Application Comments Tracking Summary.

 The Department also consults with an advisory board of financial aid professionals and federal student aid applicants on a yearly basis.
 Financial aid professionals provide feedback on planned changes to the application and application process.
 Students and parents participate in usability studies on existing functions of the application and/or proposed enhancements.
 A satisfaction survey is also available to users as they exit FOTW.
 The quantitative and qualitative data gathered is monitored and reported on a quarterly basis.
 Consideration of the views expressed by these groups is part of the annual development process of the application.
+The survey is approved under OMB control number 1845-0001.
+The names and affiliations of the FAFSA advisory team will be provided to OMB upon request.

 9. Explain any decision to provide any payment or gift to respondents, other than remuneration of contractors or grantees with meaningful justification.